 If you feel like everyone hates you lately, it may help to know this experience is pretty common — and it usually doesn’t mean people actually hate you.

 If you haven’t heard much from your friends lately, you might start to wonder if they even like you.

-Maybe you struggle to connect with co-workers, or people consistently brush you off or ignore you at events.
+Maybe it’s difficult for you to connect with co-workers, or people brush you off or ignore you at events.